Understanding Calorie Deficit: The Key to Weight Loss

 🎯 How to Work Out Your Calorie Target

-There's a tonne of fancy formulas and online calculators which will all pump out a number for you, but to make it easy for you I’ve created a super simple method that can get you a realistic target right away...
+There's a ton of fancy formulas and online calculators that will give you a number.
+But to make it easy, I’ve created a super simple method that can get you a realistic target right away.

 In short:

-1. Work out your goal body weight in lbs (ie: what you want to weigh - in pounds!)
+Work out your goal body weight in lbs (i.e., what you want to weigh - in pounds!)

-Once the maths is done, the real work starts doing your best to get as close as you can to your goal consistently, for a sustained period of time.
-That means longer than just Monday & Tuesday this week... keep it going for 6 - 8 weeks and see where it takes you.
+Once the maths is done, the real work starts.
+You need to get as close as you can to your goal consistently for a sustained period.
+That means longer than just Monday and Tuesday this week.
+Keep it going for 6 to 8 weeks and see where it takes you.

-Remember, it's never about hitting the perfect number, so find what’s realistic for you and stick with it long enough to see results.
+Remember, it's never about hitting the perfect number.
+Find what’s realistic for you and stick with it long enough to see results.

 🧾 What If You Hate Counting Calories?

-Track for one week.
+✅ Track for one week.
 Just to see where you’re at.
-You’ll be amazed how much you learn about portion sizes and “hidden” calories in some of your favourite foods.
+You’ll be amazed at how much you learn about portion sizes and “hidden” calories in some of your favorite foods.

-Focus on food awareness.
+✅ Focus on food awareness.
 Notice what meals fill you up versus what leaves you hungry.
-More protein, more fibre, and fewer liquid calories usually help.
+More protein, more fiber, and fewer liquid calories usually help.

 Here’s the thing no one tells you: calorie tracking will never be 100% accurate, and that’s perfectly fine.